Local SEO: The Complete 2024 Guide To Improve Rankings

 2. Local Citations

-A citation is an online mention of your business.
-This generally includes displaying your business name, address, phone number (NAP).
-Typically this sort of information is provided in an online directory or business listing, Google Business Profiles are just one example.
+A citation refers to an online mention of your business, typically featuring your business name, address, and phone number (NAP).
+These mentions commonly appear in online directories or business listings, with Google Business Profiles being just one example.

-Citations are particularly important in local SEO, as they help search engines verify that your business exists.
-When your business is mentioned from credible sources with accurate and consistent information, it signals to search engines your business is legitimate.
+Citations hold significant importance in local SEO as they assist search engines in confirming the existence of your business.
+When your business is cited in credible sources with accurate and consistent information, it signals to search engines that your business is legitimate.

-NOTE: You might come across people referring to NAPW (Name, Address, Phone Number, Website) or NAPU (Name, Address, Phone Number, URL) citations.
-Receiving the website link from a credible website can offer additional value as it provides the extra information to search engines validating your business.
+It’s worth noting that some refer to NAPW (Name, Address, Phone Number, Website) or NAPU (Name, Address, Phone Number, URL) citations.
+Having the website link from a reputable website can provide additional value as it offers extra information to search engines, validating your business.

-Citations can be divided into two types, structured and unstructured.
+Citations can be categorized into two types: structured and unstructured.

 Structured Citations